An Adventurous 3 Day Auckland Itinerary

 Additionally, you can enjoy fun and unique bar activities at some locations.
 Dr. Rudi's Rooftop Brewing Company has ten-pin bowling along with craft beers and incredible views.
 Or, stop by Holey Moley.
 This fun hangout has a mini-golf course, a cocktail bar, and karaoke.
 It's a recommended spot to visit if you're looking for fun things to do at night in Auckland.

-🏨 Places to stay near the Viaduct Harbour
+🏨 Accommodations close to the Viaduct Harbour

 Sharks, Parks, and Amazing Views